luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

 Try it!
 Did it do what you expected?
 I know I was puzzled when I encountered this behavior.
 Actually "annoyed" and "frustrated" are more accurate words.

-A clue to what is happening can be found by dropping the :code:`cog-execute!`, and just observing what happens when those atoms are added to the Atomspace.
+A clue to what is happening can be found by dropping the :code:`cog-execute!`, and just observing what happens when the :code:`CondLink` and all its referenced atoms are added to the Atomspace.
 Notice that the :code:`StateLink` connecting :scheme:`(Predicate "conditional_result")` to :scheme:`(Concept "Yes")` is gone altogether.
 Remember that the act of creating a :code:`StateLink` removes a prior extant :code:`StateLink` with the same target.

+This left me scratching my head for a minute.
 I was stuck in the mindset that I was just inputting code, and the :code:`StateLink` behavior would only be triggered when the code actually executed.
 Wrong!

 As I inputted the first arm of the :code:`CondLink`, I actually assigned the result to "Yes" by creating the :code:`StateLink`.
 Then, when I inputted the second arm, I re-assigned the result to "No", by creating the new :code:`StateLink`, thus triggering the old one to be destroyed.